swiftech/SWState/README.md

 # SWState

-A really easy to use but powerful State Machine implementation based on Java 8 with zero dependencies.
+A really easy to use but useful State Machine implementation with zero dependencies.

 ## Usage